Health Interventions in Fragile and Conflict-Affected Settings - PgCert

-Your exact attendance requirements at QMU will depend on the module you are studying and whether you are studying full-time or part-time.
+Your exact attendance requirements at QMU will depend on the module you are studying.
 In addition, for each module students spend approximately 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

 - Health Systems in Fragile Setting (15 credits)

 - Psychosocial Interventions for Displaced Populations (15 credits)

 - Independent Study (focusing on a topic relevant to health in fragile and conflict-affected states).

 - plus one more 15-credit module from the list of modules available at IGHD, which are subject to student demand.

 NB The modules listed are correct at time of publication (October 2022) but are subject to change.
 In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.

 Our courses have been helping people to successfully advance their careers in global health for many years.
 Former IGHD students work in a variety of settings where a social development understanding informs approaches to health.

 Examples of positions filled by IGHD graduates include:

 - Health Advisor for Save the Children UK